s191102g/api-service-nodejs/README.md

 * Storage Service: StorageConsole (console log), MinIO, AwsS3, GoogleStorage.

 ## Architecture & Design Patterns
-- Clean architecture
 - Domain driven design (DDD)
-- CQRS pattern // command and query not apply
+- CQRS pattern // command and query not actualy apply in this project but you can apply it
 - Repository pattern
 - Transfer object pattern
 - Data mapper pattern